Most of us wish we had a better memory.

 - When you have finished learning a chunk of information, devise a test question for yourself.
 Many people shoot themselves in the foot when revising by looking at the notes they’ve made first and then attempting to recall them.
 All this does is test your short-term memory.
 That’s going to be no good to you in the exam when you will need to pull information out of your long-term memory.

 - Write the test question on the other side of the page from your notes.
 And file your notes away question side up.
-This will allow you to be prompted by your test question to recall that chunk of information, and it will force you to pull it up from your long-term memory, which helps to strengthen those memory traces.
+This will allow you to be prompted by your test question to recall that chunk of information, and it will force you to pull it up from your long-term memory, which helps to strengthen those memory traces and give you a much better memory.

 - See your notes in your mind’s eye and say them out loud while tracing them in the air.
-The more of your brain that you have to use in order to recall your notes, the harder your brain has to work and the stronger you will make those connections.
+The more of your brain that you have to use in order to recall your notes, the harder your brain has to work and the stronger you will make those connections, and the better memory you’ll have for that chunk of information.

 - Ask yourself how this new piece of information relates to what you already know about the subject.
 Your brain easily learns new information that relates to a framework of knowledge that you already have.
-So find creative ways to link new information to information you already know.
+So, to strengthen your memory, find creative ways to link new information to information you already know.

 When you use your brain the way that it was designed to work best, your memory will improve and you will find revising more effective and pleasurable – you’ll see!